LoganShura/international-expansion-apac/README.md

 - Building capabilities across waves rather than “one-shot expansion”

 This reflects how strategy and BizOps teams assess expansion sequencing inside a real comp

+## Tools Used
+- Microsoft Excel — weighted analysis & scoring
+- Strategy storytelling & executive communication principles

+## Why This Project Matters
+This work demonstrates:
+- Structured thinking in ambiguous environments
+- Translating qualitative factors into decision frameworks
+- Clear, confidence-building executive communication
+- Sequencing strategy grounded in execution reality

+It reflects how international expansion is evaluated in Strategy, BizOps, and Corporate Transformation roles.